 What is the biggest risk if the U.S. falls behind on digital currency innovation?

 The U.S. financial system is the envy of the world, but as financial technologies evolve, so must it.
-We need to ensure our institutions are able to adopt new technologies that make their activities more efficient, but we must ensure that it both strengthens the real economy and upholds progressive values.
+If we fall behind, we risk losing that leadership.
+We need to ensure our institutions are able to can adopt new technologies that make their activities more efficient, but we must ensure that it both that strengthens the real economy and upholds progressive values.

 What’s the single most important regulatory reform needed to bring clarity to the oversight of the crypto sector?

-Congress must demarcate the line between digital securities and commodities.
-If lawmakers fail to act, the courts will decide case by case—an outcome that leaves investors, developers, and consumers with uncertainty.
-We need a framework that ensures every asset operates under meaningful oversight.
-Without that, real-world use cases cannot develop and regulators have difficulty stamping out fraud and other abuses.
+Congress must demarcate define the line between digital crypto securities and crypto commodities.
+If lawmakers fail to act, the courts will decide case by case—an outcome that leaves investors, developersinnovators, and consumers within uncertainty.
+We need a clear, values-based framework that ensures every asset operates under meaningful oversight.
+Without that clarity, real-world use cases cannot develop and regulators have difficulty stamping out fraud and other abusesthe system fragments and the public loses trust.

 How can policymakers protect consumers and market integrity without freezing innovation?

-Congress should set broad, durable principles—anchored in fairness and security—that allow regulators to adapt as markets evolve.
+Congress should set broad, durable principles—anchored in fairness and security—thatand then allow regulators to adapt as markets evolve.
 That balance lets innovators experiment responsibly while giving consumers and investors the protection they deserve.
 Good regulation isn’t static—it’s a living framework built on trust and accountability.

 What does effective regulation look like in a fast-moving market?